Atomek61/ImageResize/README.md

 License: see license.txt

-I developed it with Lazarus 2.2.6 and Windows 10 64-bit.
+I developed it with Lazarus IDE 3.0 and FreePascal 3.2.2 and Windows 10 64-bit.
-Please try it under Linux or macOS and let me know if it works (it should).

 jan@atomek.de, www.atomek.de